Criteria for Admitting Students to Year 7 for September 2020

 If you have not been successful in gaining a place for your daughter at Maidstone Grammar School for Girls, or more fondly known as ‘MGGS’, for September into Year 7, we understand your disappointment and now hope to assist you in the appeals procedure.

-If you wish to send your appeal form now, along with the majority of your documents please do so.
-If you then wish to send further documents before 29th March 2017 please send them to Michelle Starns within two weeks of your appeal form.
+We recommend that you send your appeal form as soon as possible, along with the majority of your documents.
+If you then wish to send further documents please send these directly to Michelle Starns within two weeks of your appeal form.
 Any documents after this must then be sent directly to KCC Secondary Appeals Team at least 5 days prior to any appeal date.
 Our appeals will be heard by KCC Secondary Appeals Team and they will contact parents/carers with the details of dates and times for appeals.

 KCC have advised that if you intend lodging an appeal, you should still send the acceptance form back to the school that you were offered.
 If your appeal is upheld and you are offered a place at MGGS for your daughter, you will then need to withdraw your acceptance from the initial place accepted.
 However, if your appeal is not upheld your daughter will still have a place at a school in September.